svasandani/get-risky/README.md

     current migration (not executed) -> next migration (executed) -> ... (executed) -> next migration (executed) -> target migration (not executed)

 This is done so that the `HEAD` file represents the most recently completed migration.
 Note that `TAIL` is technically before the first migration, so when migrating from an empty database, the first migration **will** be executed.
-To execute all migrations (including the last), set `target` to `HEAD` or omit it entirely, e.g.
+To execute all migrations (including the last) starting from the current state, set `target` to `HEAD` or omit it entirely, e.g.

     $ go run src/migrations/migrate.go